 8x8" 24 pages, (Plus Bonus Poster and Digital Issue)

 Issue 2 of SOUTHERN EXPOSURE extends from where the White zine left off.
 The figures are uneasy placeholders, their coverings removing individuality, leaving only skin and form.
-It puts into question the agency of an anonymized figure, and brings forwards how the institutionalized identity does a lot of heavy lifting.
+It puts into question the agency of subject removed from personal identity, and brings forwards how the institutionalized identity does a lot of heavy lifting.